How to Select a Phlebotomy School

 Phlebotomy Technician Certificate

-Students also receive training in a clinical setting, which allows them to have hands-on training in the process of drawing blood and completing EKG testing.
+Phlebotomy programs offer classes in venipuncture and micro-capillary techniques, safety procedures, medical terminology and healthcare ethics.
+Students also receive training in a clinical setting, which allows them to gain hands-on experience in the process of drawing blood and completing EKG testing.
 Phlebotomy technician programs can be completed in as little as three months.